 Professional educators should have an understanding of the historical and philosophical foundations of education so that they can evaluate educational trends, articulate their own personal philosophies of education in context of existing theories, and practice the profession with intentionality.

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate must provide a thread for each forum, presenting a thought-provoking question for the rest of the class.
+Discussions are collaborative learning experiences.
+Therefore, the candidate must provide a thread for each discussion, presenting a thought-provoking question for the rest of the class.
 In addition to the thread, the candidate must reply to 2 classmates’ threads.
 Replies must go beyond simple agreement by extending discussion of the topic.
 Each thread must be a minimum of 200 words, and each reply must be a minimum of 100 words.
 All writing must comply with current APA format, including in-text citations and references.
-(MLO: A, B, C, D, E, F, G, H)
+(CLO: A, B, C, D, E, F, G, H)

 There are 2 pre-writing submissions in this course.
 They are to be at least 300 words each and are portions of two papers: (1) the Biblical Worldview Paper and (2) the Educational Philosophy Paper.
 Each submission will be peer-reviewed in Discussions.
 The candidate must reply to 2 classmates’ posts with a response of at least 100 words for each.
 Replies are to be in the form of a meaningful peer review.
 Comment on strengths of the content and the mechanical structure of the paragraph.
 Be specific.
 Also, make constructive suggestions.
 If a point is unclear, kindly point out how it might be made clearer.
 If the paragraph goes off topic, state how it does so.
 Research indicates that participating in peer reviews helps both the writer and the reviewer improve, so please receive the peer reviews with a teachable spirit.
 (CLO: B, F)